pachax001/Auto-Filter-Bot/README.md

 - Unlimited filter adding.
 - Support Telegram Buttons and Alerts.
 - Anyone can add filters after connecting their chats
+- When a group connection is deleted all the filters related to that group also get deleted to save database storage.
+- Disconnected chats can be connected again if needed.
+All the previous filters works for the connected group.

 ## Installation